divitr/destin_programming/knn_proj/info.md

       - Handling categorical data using one-hot encoding
 # Project Overview
 ## Supervised Learning
  Before understanding what the KNN algorithm is or does, we should first learn about supervised learning.
-Supervised learning is a subset of machine learning in which the model is provided with features and a label for each data point. features
+Supervised learning is a subset of machine learning in which the model is provided with features[^1] and a label[^2] for each data point. label
- : the information that the model is given; the inputs to the model label
  : what we are asking the model to predict; the output of the model
 ## Your

+[^1] features are the information that the model is given; the inputs to the model [^2] labels are twhat we are asking the model to predict; the output of the model